Working safely with research data from home

 - Make sure your PC or laptop is up to date & regularly scan your computer for viruses and malware.

 - Be careful when using video chat services to discuss privacy sensitive data.
 First, ensure that as little sensitive data as possible is discussed.
 If sensitive data needs to be discussed, do not mention names or other personal information but only use a participant number.
 We recommend using Teams and Skype for Business.

 - Report a data-breach to CERT, also when it concerns your personal device with UU-data.

 - Do NOT transfer or forward research data to private e-mail accounts or Google mail.
 Communication between researchers should remain within the institutional e-mails.
 Think about who needs access to relevant information and make sure to control access to information through shared institutional drives rather than e-mail conversations.
 You can make use of SURFfilesender to send large files securely and encrypted.

 - While you work from home, RDM support is at your service

 - The course Learn to write your Data Management Plan is available online.
 So are some of our regular workshops.

-- Check IT security ‘Did you properly secure our data?
+- Check IT security ‘Did you properly secure our data? and switch on security!